by Nebula Haze

 Low pH at the roots (under 6 pH) can bring out purples in some strains, most likely with strains that are already prone to turn purple.
 This is what it looks like initially.

 Unfortunately, for many strains, low pH causes brown spots and sometimes yellowing, so use this tactic with caution.
 It’s best to try this technique close to harvest in case your plant becomes riddled with brown spots.
-T

 These buds were given low pH early in the flowering stage while buds were still mostly white.
-It did help bring our purple, but as a result, many of the leaves got deficiencies which reduced yields at harvest.
+It did help bring out purple, but as a result, many of the leaves got deficiencies which reduced yields at harvest.
 If you try to bring out colors via low pH, make sure to wait until plants are close to harvest so you don’t harm the leaves by accident.

 (Please contact us if you’ve grown marijuana strains with bud colors affected by pH!)